BaseMax/RandomRealNameAPIGo/README.md

 **Note:** Obviously, the HTTP Code is expected to be 200 if the request is answered successfully.
 Otherwise, you can use the appropriate code according to the error.

+## What do you need to search for?

+We need a long list of first names and last names.
+There are several public databases about names.

+It can be two different files too.
+One for first name and the second for family name.

 ## Database or not?

 As it is clear, maybe there is no reason to use database in this project.
 But you can use the database you like.